imgix/js-core/README.md

 ```

 ## Domain Sharded URLs
+**Warning: Domain Sharding has been deprecated and will be removed in the next major release**<br>
+To find out more, see our [blog post](https://blog.imgix.com/2019/05/03/deprecating-domain-sharding) explaining the decision to remove this feature.

 Domain sharding enables you to spread image requests across multiple domains.
 This allows you to bypass the requests-per-host limits of browsers.
 We